gravitational/planet/README.md

 Planet and Orbit
 ----------------

-Orbit is a package manager that helps to distribute various blobs across the infrastructure.
+Orbit is a package manager that helps to distribute arbitrary files, with versioning, across many Linux clusters (like AWS accounts).
 Planet tarball already contains Orbit manifest, so no extra actions are necessary.

 Example of using orbit and planet (assuming orbit is installed)